Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 In class: Fixed visuals and function of pause button, fixed bug with text positioning in win and end screens, fixed win screens (mostly for testing)
 At home: Fixed end screen not properly displaying a replay button, hitboxes for all buttons, and started work on a start screen.
 Also made a variable tracking the status of the game

+### 6/8/24

+At home: Fixed issues with pause menu buttons not working, fixed minor win screen issues, fixed time it takes to win the game, added keyboard shortcut to automatically win

 ## GROUP MEMBER 2 - Eva

 ### 5/23/24